AberystwythSystemsBiology/sog/README.md

 [SymSpell](https://github.com/wolfgarbe/symspell) is a highly optimized spell correction algorithm claiming to be "six orders of magnitude faster" than the classic [norvig](https://norvig.com/spell-correct.html) algorithm.

 Rather than calculating additions/deletions/substitutions of the input term, it instead pre-calculates deletions on the target terms.

+###

+## Security

+Please run [nvd-clojure](https://github.com/rm-hull/nvd-clojure) against the project before deciding to use it.
+Install instructions may be found in the official repository, after which you should run the following while in the root of this repository:
+`clojure -J-Dclojure.main.report=stderr -Tnvd nvd.task/check :classpath '"'"$(lein with-profile -user classpath)"'"'` To locate which direct dependency is pulling in a vulnerable indirect dependency, run `lein deps :tree` to see the dependency tree.

 ## License

 Copyright © 2020 Rob Bolton